Contributing to Ionic

 - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

 The scope can be anything specifying place of the commit change.
+Usually it will refer to a component but it can also refer to a utility.
 For example

 nav, etc. If you make multiple commits for the same component, please keep the naming of this component consistent.
 For example, if you make a change to navigation and the first commit is

 nav for any more commits related to navigation.
 As a general rule, if you're modifying a component use the name of the folder.